IndianTinker/indiantinker.github.io/_posts/2015-01-17-Makerfest.md

 <a href="https://www.flickr.com/photos/94411929@N06/16286061001" title="Interactive Cloth using Bare Conductive ink by Rohit Gupta, on Flickr"><img src="https://farm8.staticflickr.com/7516/16286061001_8ae04bf4e6_z.jpg" width="640" height="359" alt="Interactive Cloth using Bare Conductive ink"></a>

-Another cool startup in Ahmedabad is **My BYK** .
+ **My BYK** is startup in Ahmedabad.
 They rent bicycles to anyone to roam around the city in a greener way.
 They charge a fixed security and a minimal monthly fees that covers the repairs.
 The bikes are equipped with passive RFIDs which help them to track bikes.
 Please come to PUNE !

 <a href="https://www.flickr.com/photos/94411929@N06/16286103291" title="Rentable Bikes by Rohit Gupta, on Flickr"><img src="https://farm9.staticflickr.com/8604/16286103291_8b4667215d_z.jpg" width="640" height="359" alt="Rentable Bikes"></a>

 <a href="https://www.flickr.com/photos/94411929@N06/16100355128" title="Rentable Bikes by Rohit Gupta, on Flickr"><img src="https://farm8.staticflickr.com/7579/16100355128_65ffd5095d_z.jpg" width="359" height="640" alt="Rentable Bikes"></a>

-Lets call it a day and explore the Food !
+Tired we were, So lets call it a day and explore the Food !

 Another unusal ( in my frame of reference ) thing was this Wood Furnance Pizza stall on CEPT road.
 They make pizza by heating it in a mobile furnance.
 Curious to know whether it would taste different.
 We just ordered one.
 They usually bake thin crust (which i hate) and even after asking of a thick base, what turned out was thicker by a *Vernier's Resolution* .
 The Pizza tasted good, But i would still put my money on the Indian Conventional way.
 (No Offences!
 Do Try it though.)